bernik1980/backup/README.md

    * postgres: Dump binary
    * file: The file/directory itself
 2. Each backup is zipped with best compression
-3. Each zip is saved/uploaded with each dataSource
+3. Each zip is saved/uploaded with each dataTarget
    * directory: Copy to a folder
    * dropbox: Uploaded to dropbox
 4. Old backups are deleted based on a strategry